mwafaka/crud-app-springBoot-springData-maven-mysql/Readme.md

-# 📝 Todo App with Spring Boot and MySQL (Dockerized)
+# 📝 CRUD App with Spring Boot and MySQL (Dockerized)

 This is a simple **Todo REST API** built with **Spring Boot** and **MySQL**, using Docker to manage the database service.
 The app demonstrates a clean architecture using **Entity**, **Repository**, **Service**, and **Controller** layers.